 I went into films because it was a rich ground for learning and discussing relationships and social change.
 I became involved in food and farming because I wanted to heal myself, and I dived into Nonviolent Communication (NVC) when I needed a language to engage with the challenges in my own relationships.

-For about ten years, I traveled around the world and lived out of my backpack in the spirit of gift economy, sharing my learning freely while the community took care of and nurtured me.
+For about ten years, I traveled around the world and lived out of my backpack in the spirit of the gift economy, sharing my learning freely while the community took care of and nurtured me.
 I was shaken from the comfort of my film world when I developed asthma after my divorce and decided to take charge of my health.
-I experienced some major
+I experienced some major Breakthroughs, but I realized that food alone was not enough; my challenges in relating to and engaging with people—specifically, my struggle to express myself—were contributing to my chronic illness.

-I began to see the connection between my autoimmune disorder and my capacity to engage fully with those around me.
+II began to see the connection between my autoimmune disorder and my capacity to engage fully with those around me.
 I viewed NVC as a way to be authentic while maintaining connection with others through compassion, and I knew I needed to delve deeper into it.

 I have not been able to embark on a certification journey because I still resist the limitations that structured programs impose.
 However, I am not closed to it as an option.
-Instead, I have focused on creating my own unschooled learning journey around Nonviolent
+Instead, I have focused on creating my own unschooled learning journey around nonviolent Communication (NVC), and I am proud of the work I have accomplished.

 Having experienced the power of authentic and compassionate communication through NVC, I am now integrating it with my other learnings to offer a holistic approach that aims to transform the way we relate to each other, especially in intimate relationships and families.